tomcritchlow/tomcritchlow.github.io/_posts/2018-09-19-maps-as-media.md

 ---
 layout: blog
-title: For the love of maps & satellites
+title: For the love of maps
 subtitle: Why I'm joining the maps as media course as a satellite blogger
 tags: maps-as-media
 draft: true